mpod/jquery-toolbar/README.md

 ###Special menu item strings
 * br: defines end of current row,
 * col: defines end of current column.
-It can be only used in top toolbar menu,
+It can be only used in top toolbar menu.
 * sep: draws separator line between two buttons in a row.

 ##Methods